Old Võmmorski Chapel: General information

-General information

 In 2010, the building was disassembled for renovation and put under a cover.
 According to a dendrochronological research, probable time of building is around 1911 (Läänelaid et al. 2005), but deriving from the photos of 1926, it can be said that the shingle-roof is definitely older than 15 years.
 The building is not state-protected.
-Tsässon was renovated in 2013 with the help of the money received from a national programme for Estonian churches.
+The chapel was renovated in 2013 with the help of the money received from a national programme for Estonian churches.
 The renovation was done by a company named Katusõkatja OÜ.